neil-ortaliz/data_101_elite_5/README.md

 │   └── components                   ← contains the UI component files
 │   └── data                         ← contains the data being used
 │   └── docs
-│   └── pages                        ← contains the codes used for how the pages are displayed │   └── tests
+│   └── pages                        ← contains the codes used to display the pages │   └── tests
 │   └── utils                        ← contains the codes of the formulas ├── .gitignore                       ← git ignore file